syndrome is numbness, tingling, weakness, and other problems in your hand because of pressure

 the median nerve causes carpal tunnel syndrome.
 This pressure can come from

 swelling or anything that makes the carpal tunnel smaller.
-Things that can lead
+Many things can cause this swelling, including:

 Carpal tunnel syndrome can